Grooming

 Doberman Standing

-Bathing your Doberman regularly will ensure they have a soft coat with less shedding.
+Bathing your Doberman regularly will ensure a soft coat with less shedding.

 Regularly bathing your Doberman Pinscher is the second step you’ll need to combat excessive shedding around your home.
 You’ll want to bathe your Doberman at least once a month.
 Anything more than that may be excessive, especially if you use commercial shampoos.
 Excessive bathing can cause dry and irritated skin.
-But a regular routine bathing schedule can help ensure that loose fur is comfortably removed before your pup drags it into your home.
+However, a regular bathing schedule can help ensure that loose hair is comfortably removed before your pup drags it into your home.

 Doberman Pinscher Eating